 Hot cross buns

 Hot, spicy and delicious, these traditional Easter treats are irresistible to us and, not surprisingly, a real nose-twitcher for our pets as well.
 Unfortunately, they contain dried fruit such as raisins and sultanas, which are toxic pets and can lead to kidney failure.

 Make sure these are stored well out of reach and not left lying around for curious noses to sniff out.

 Spring flowers like daffodils and tulips have become synonymous with Easter time, and we often fill our gardens and houses with them every year.
 However, did you know that these are poisonous to our dogs if eaten?

 If your dog likes to dig or chew, it’s best to refrain from planting daffodils and tulips in your garden.
 Their bulbs and flowers are poisonous and can lead to an upset stomach, vomiting or even fits.

 Sometimes, despite our best efforts, our four-legged friends manage to get themselves into mischief.
 For these moments, it’s essential you have proper pet insurance to ensure they’re treated quickly and you’re not hit with huge vet bills.

-Keep your pet away from Easter dangers and remember it’s important to protect your pet with pet insurance.
-Sainsbury’s Bank Pet Insurance is provided by Pinnacle Insurance plc.
+Keep your pet away from Easter dangers and remember to protect yourself from unexpected vet bills with Sainsbury's Bank Pet Insurance provided by Pinnacle Insurance plc.
 Explore our pet insurance policies today.